Many companies deliberately misclassify their employees as “independent contractors” to save money and avoid having to comply with labor laws.

 Another indication of being misclassified is working for a company full time and/or exclusively.
 An additional important consideration is performing work that is the part of the company’s regular business operations.
 For example, a trucker working for a trucking company, a worker helping to manufacture or design a product that the company then sells as part of its regular business, or a salesperson of the company’s products or services all types should be classified as employees.

-Because the employee vs. independent contractor determination can sometimes be fact-specific, it may be advisable to contact a San Bernardino Employee Misclassification attorney even if you are not positive that you are being misclassified but just have questions or concerns about your classification.
+Because the employee vs. independent contractor determination can sometimes be fact-specific, it may be advisable to contact an independent contractor misclassification lawyer in San Bernardino even if you are not positive that you are being misclassified but just have questions or concerns about your classification.

 Proper Classification as an Employee Cannot be Waived